onur-ulusoy/Deep-Learning-Essentials/basics/03_overfitting_regularization/notes.md

 ![Bias-Variance Tradeoff](img/bias_variance.png)

-Additionally, this [YouTube video](https://www.youtube.com/watch?v=a6YH6EbM9xA&list=LL&index=5) provides a great summary of underfitting and overfitting.
+Additionally, this [YouTube video](https://www.youtube.com/watch?v=a6YH6EbM9xA&list=LL&index=5) provides a great summary of bias and variance.

 ### Ways to Prevent Underfitting:
 - Train the model for more epochs.